 For more information on this award, view the bylaws.

 - This award recognizes a paper or series of closely related papers with at least one common author published within the two-year period ending on October 31 that represents significant contribution to scientific findings that promote broad engineering application of metallic materials.
+Nominated papers should be based on the publication date, not the issue or online date.

 - All papers published in Metallurgical and Materials Transactions A and B are automatically considered by procedures established by the committee.
 Other TMS publications that are peer reviewed to Metallurgical and Materials Transactions standards are considered if nominated.
 Nominations are to be by open process.